Admissions Questions

 There are no content differences between the two modes of instruction; it is the same class delivered at the same time.

 Yes.
-The program is offered in a fully Online (synchronous) mode as an option.
+The program is offered in a fully online/remote (synchronous) mode as an option.

+The MS/AHI is a 48-credit graduate professional program.
 Program fees vary based on residency status, program mode and student fees levied by the University.
-Per-credit tuition rates are available through Student Financial Services.
+Per-credit tuition rates are available for both the HyFlex and Online instruction modes.
 Other costs may include materials, books, compliance, and transportation to and from practicum sites.

 Non-New York State resident students who do not have a permanent or local presence in New York State may be eligible for the Online out-of-state rate, which is only 1.2 times the New York State resident rate for the program.
 This applies only to the program's Online mode.

-Who can I contact about program costs for my specific situation?
+Can I speak with somebody about MS/AHI program costs for my specific situation?

 Is transportation available to the Southampton campus?